 The strength to resist is not to be found inside of either one of us.
 It is ultimately in Christ.

-Without self-control of over your choices this Christmas (whatever they are), you are like a city that has your wall of protection broken down.
+Without self-control over your choices this Christmas (whatever they are), you are like a city that has your wall of protection broken down.

 As the remaining days until Christmas pass, go forward with Christ filling you with His spirit in every choice you make.